Great Western Heartstarters

 Booking a session

-If you work for, or know of a state school or youth group who would like to book a session or find out more about the programme, please contact our Public Education Coordinator Carlota, on carlota.appleby@gwaac.com or call 0303 4444 999.
+If you work for, or know of a state secondary school or community group who would like to book a session or find out more about the programme, please contact our Public Education Coordinator Carlota, on carlota.appleby@gwaac.com or call 0303 4444 999.

 Volunteering with us

 Are you basic life support trained and would like to get involved with delivering the sessions?
-Find out more.
+Visit our Heartstarters Volunteer page to find out more.

 Recognition

-In 2018, Great Western Heartstarters won Voluntary and Community Sector Team of the Year at the Bristol and Bath Health and Care Awards.
+In 2018, Great Western Hearts CPR Programme (formerly Great Western Heartstarters) won Voluntary and Community Sector Team of the Year at the Bristol and Bath Health and Care Awards.

 How is it funded?

-GWAAC provide the financial and organisational support needed for the running of Great Western Heartstarters – establishing connections with schools and maintaining the equipment to deliver the practical sessions.
+GWAAC provide the financial and organisational support needed for the running of Great Western Hearts – establishing connections with secondary schools, community groups, and corporate supporters, as well as, maintaining the equipment to deliver the practical sessions.

-We are grateful for the generous support from Beacon Owl Trust who are funding this project in 2023.
-This support is helping develop and expand the project, and reach more young people than ever with lifesaving training.
+We are grateful for the generous support from grant-givers who have funded this project, including Beacon Owl Trust.
+This support is helping develop and expand the project, and reach more people than ever with lifesaving training.